Summary

 To Escape Boredom

-how to keep a dog out of the garden?
+How do you keep a dog out of the garden?

 Provide Alternative Physical Stimulation

-Ensure that you take your dog out at least once or twice a day for a minimum of 30 minutes to make it exercise and tire it out.
+Ensure you take your dog out at least once or twice a day for a minimum of 30 minutes to make it exercise and tire it out.
 A tired dog is less likely to cause trouble.

 Create Barriers